duderstadt-lab/mars-docs/examples/fret.md

 **The MARS Workflow**
 The previously introduced analysis steps can be implemented in Mars directly.
 Figure 4 shows the specific steps and tools that are used in the analysis.
 [Documentation](https://duderstadt-lab.github.io/mars-docs/docs/) is available for each Mars tool specifically.
 In short, first the video format is converted to contain channel information (excitation color, C=0, 1).
 Next, peaks are identified and correlated with the other half of the split view using the ROI transformation tool.
 The molecule integrator tool, subsequently, yields the peak intensity values vs. time for each peak and leads to the generation of three archives for the video: a FRET archive (peaks with both donor and acceptor emission), an acceptor only archive (AO, peaks with acceptor emission only), and a donor only archive (DO, peaks with donor emission only).
 These are tagged accordingly and merged into one archive.
 The kinetic change point (KCP) analysis and various data correction steps yield corrected intensity values to calculate E and S values of each molecule.
-These are plotted in the Rover Dashboard using one of the in-built widgets.
 A final plot with a Gaussian distribution fit to find the population average is then made using Python.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img22.png' width='850'></div>

 <div style="text-align: center">
 Figure 4: Schematic representation of the Mars workflow starting from the video as supplied from the database, ending with a fully analyzed S vs. E plot generated in Mars.
 All steps executed with Mars are shown on the orange background.
-In this analysis the final plot is made both using a Mars dashboard widget as well as a Python-based plot.
+In this analysis the final plot is made using Python.
 (AO: acceptor only, DO: donor only)
 </div>

 This example pipeline highlights the flexibility of Mars to be adapted to the specific dataset catering to the needs for specific implementation steps and flexible archive merging.